nlm-irp-jianglab/ProkFunFind/docs/source/inputs.rst

 ..
 Attention::

    The parameters in ``cluster.inc`` is cluster method specific.
-Currently DBSCAN is the only detection method we are using.
+Currently DBSCAN is the only detection method supported.

 system.json
 ===========